 Safrea answers this need by offering exclusive member discounts on training courses covering everything from copywriting to podcasting, including the courses hosted by the Institute for the Advancement of Journalism (IAJ).
 With these upskilling opportunities, a freelance life of earning a living from myriad disciplines, and enjoying the variety of no two workdays being alike, awaits with Safrea.

 Interaction with Other Media Organisations

-Safrea interacts with other groups of freelancers who are part of ASAIB (Association of Southern African Indexers & Bibliographers), PEAR (Professional Evaluation and Research), PEG (Professional Editors’ Group), SAGA (South African Guild of Actors), SASJA (South African Science Journalists’ Association) and SATI (South African Translators Institute).
+Safrea interacts with other groups of freelancers who are part of ASAIB (Association of Southern African Indexers & Bibliographers), PEAR (Professional Evaluation and Research), PEG (Professional Editors’ Guild), SAGA (South African Guild of Actors), SASJA (South African Science Journalists’ Association) and SATI (South African Translators Institute).